ICY105/DatapackBuildManager/README.md

 Usage:
 ```
-setup your dependencies.json file (see example in repo)
+Setup your dependencies.json file (see example in repo)

-from command line:
+Run this from command line for basic operation:
+    python build-datapack.py <datapack>

+For advanced operation, add -h to see flags:
-python build-datapack.py <datapack>/dependencies.json
+    python build-datapack.py -h
 ```